 - Caramel Sauce Optional

-- For the streusel, stir together the sugars, flour, and cinnamon.
-Using a pastry blender or your hands, mix in the butter until the streusel is crumbly and well mixed.
-Sprinkle evenly over top of the apple slices.
+- For the streusel, stir together sugars, flour, both sugars, cinnamon, and baking powder.
+Using a pastry blender or your hands, mix in the melted butter until the streusel is crumbly and well mixed.

 For the Cake